X3NOOO/locker/README.md

 ## features

 - Every installation have randomized master password.
-Even if someone copies your files they will not be able to unlock them.
+Even if someone can copy your files they will not be able to unlock them
 - Files are tared before encryption so you can lock the folder as well

 ## installation